-That year, HDA started a training and outreach effort to provide critical information on this under-reported problem.
-HDA’s nationally recognized workshops educate care professionals and community members on how to recognize MST, make appropriate referrals, and advocate for the survivors.
-HDA is the only civilian organization approved to offer Military Victim Advocate continuing education credits, with trainings geared to medical and behavioral health professionals working with survivors.
+In the years since then, our workshops have gained national recognition for their success in educating care professionals and community members on how to recognize MST, make appropriate referrals, and advocate for survivors.
+In 2015, we became the only civilian organization approved to offer Military Victim Advocate continuing education credits, with trainings geared to medical and behavioral health professionals working with survivors.

 Visit the project site